sbeam/infinite-scroll/README.md

 2. removed broken attempts to auto-parse next-page URL (gregplaysguitar)
 3. does not depend on jQuery's filtering of returned HTML using the `itemSelector` option (although this is still available)
 4. allows option to specify a function to get the next-page URL
-5. recover 'localMode' option to allow use within an `overflow:auto` container, as opposed to the whole window - but renamed this option 'flowContainer'
+5. recovered "localMode" to allow use within an `overflow:auto` container, as opposed to the whole window - see option `container`

 ## Example
     // usage: